EnnusDev/Python-Keylogger/README.md

 Advanced Windows Keylogger written in Python.
 It allows to get system information, to get keyboard inputs, to take screenshots and to send encrypted log to an Email.

 # Disclaimer
-This script was created only for good purposes.
+This Keylogger was created only for good purposes.
 You may use it at your own risk.
 The developer assumes no liability for illegal use or damage caused by the software.

 # Features